How to Design Your Own House (and build it, too!)

 Unfortunately, it is almost impossible for homeowners to get high-quality home design advice online.

 Lucky for you, I’m ready to send you my best home design tips completely free.
-All you need to do is enter your email address below.
+All you need to do is enter your email address above.

 Can You Design Your Own Home Without an Architect?

 I don’t want to burst your bubble, but if you’re taking home design advice from a wikiHow article online you might be in for a rude awakening when it comes time to start building.
 Not to mention, there are hundreds of articles on the subject written by unqualified freelance writers – not architects.

 So, instead of going through this process on your own you might ask for some help from your local architect.
 However, unless you’re willing to fork over a few thousand dollars to have them design your own home it’s unlikely they will give you any advice.
 How can you know who to trust?